bambooforest/IntroDataScience_Fall_2022/1_introduction/README.md

 ## GitHub

-Your final data practical must be uploaded to your GitHub reposotiry.
+Your final data practical must be uploaded to your GitHub repository.
 If you are new to [software repositories](https://en.wikipedia.org/wiki/Software_repository) you may leave this step until the end, although I encourage you to jump in early because repositories can be used to save your work in the cloud and to share it with others for input and collaboration.

 Create a [GitHub](https://en.wikipedia.org/wiki/GitHub) account: